-In line with Government guidelines we are pleased to be able to re-open our playgrounds and outdoor gyms from 10:00am on Saturday 4 July, albeit with strict restrictions in place.
+In line with Government guidelines our playgrounds will remain open, albeit with strict restrictions in place.

 To minimise risk, numbers are limited and hygiene measures must be adhered to.

-All playgrounds and gyms are different, so please check the specific guidelines for the playground or gym you intend to use.
+All playgrounds are different, so please check the specific guidelines for the playground you intend to use.
 For full information visit our Playgrounds and Outdoor Gym page.

 Thank you for your co-operation.

 Pages Park is situated off Billington Road in Leighton Buzzard, it is one of our larger open spaces.
 It is home to our FREE to use Tennis Court, Basketball Court and Green Gym.

 The Park is accessible from Billington Road, Richmond Road and Weston avenue.
 Each entrance has a car park.

 The park has a pavilion which is home to the Play Cafe, a number of different clubs and groups and is available for private hire.